-The Traverse Area Paddle Club (formerly the Cherry Capital Paddle America Club) was founded in 1999 and functions as a group of friends and acquaintances going on canoeing and kayaking trips, both on rivers and lakes.
+The Traverse Area Paddle Club was founded in 1999 and functions as a group of friends and acquaintances going on canoeing and kayaking trips, both on rivers and lakes.

-As our membership grew, several members became interested in having the club serve as a steward of the environment.
+As time passed, several members became interested in having the club serve as a steward of the environment.
 So we began to organize river cleanups as occasional events, inviting other members to participate in removing the trash that littered both the rivers and their banks.

 Over the years this event has allowed us to remove thousands of pounds of trash from the Boardman River, and it has become an annual event.
 We have received praise and awards from the American Canoe Association and local businesses.

-Along with our supporting organizations, the Grand Traverse Conservation District (GTCD), the Kingsley High School 4H Challenge Club, the Adams Chapter of Trout Unlimited, Coast Guard Air Station Traverse City and many local businesses and professional people, and with grants from the Great Lakes Commission, LL Bean, Anheiser Busch, Trout Unlimited, DTE Energy, and the National Cherry Festival, we have successfully completed 11 BRCS events as well as 9 additional National Cherry Festival cleanups in the downtown Traverse City section of the Boardman.
+Along with our supporting organizations, the Grand Traverse Conservation District (GTCD), the Kingsley High School 4H Challenge Club, the Adams Chapter of Trout Unlimited, Coast Guard Air Station Traverse City and many local businesses and professional people, and with grants from the Great Lakes Commission, LL Bean, Anheuser Busch, Trout Unlimited, DTE Energy, and the National Cherry Festival, we have successfully completed 11 BRCS events as well as 9 additional National Cherry Festival cleanups in the downtown Traverse City section of the Boardman.

 Follow this link to see an article about the 2010 event.
 Morning Star article about Boardman River Clean Sweep